mpdf/mpdf.github.io/what-else-can-i-do/pdf-x-1a-compliance.md

 # Making it happen!

-When <code>$this-&gt;PDFX</code> is set to true, the following changes will automatically and silently happen:
+When `$this->PDFX` is set to true, the following changes will automatically and silently happen:

 <ul>
 <li>list bullets will use the characters from the current font (if available) e.g. • ⚬ ▪ </li>